On this page

 Can I find out about my drinking water quality?

 Yes, drinking water supplies are routinely monitored by water suppliers at designated sampling locations.
 Water quality monitoring information is made publicly available by your water supplier.
 Water suppliers publish annual reports on the quality of the drinking water they supply; many also publish drinking water quality monitoring results on their websites.
 You can request further water quality information from your water supplier.
-More information about drinking water in Victoria can be found on the on health.vic.
+More information about drinking water in Victoria can be found on the Drinking water in Victoria page on health.vic.

 What are the Australian Drinking Water Guidelines?